MisterPhilip/ipb-geshi/README.md

  * GeSHi cannot automatically detect the language, unlike prettify.
  * By default, if the language cannot be found and the default cannot load, it will return `<pre>{content}</pre>` safely.
+ * Some parts of the GeSHi code were changed for perfomance reasons (e.g. you don't need to load `style=""` when you don't provide a style.)
+If you update the libraries it will not break it, just include extra unnecessary html markup.

+## Todos

+You can find the full list of todos in the [issue tracker](https://github.com/MisterPhilip/ipb-geshi/issues), however a quick overview is below:

+ * Add flexibility around the languages in the admin interface / editor dialog
+ * Allow admins to set the default line styles (e.g. line highlight, fancy lines)
+ * Include toolbar for copying / printing / viewing raw code.
+ * Likely a separate, but related project: optionally include something like [CodeMirror](http://codemirror.net/) on the editor.